timb-machine-mirrors/claesmnyberg-netfuzz/ReadMe.md

     root@fuzzbridge:~ # netfuzzctl -d
     netfuzzctl: netfuzz not enabled
 ```
-Log into both the OpenBSD NFS server and client (using the console or
+Log into both the OpenBSD server and client (using the console or
 SSH to the host only interface).
-On the NFS server, start listening
+On the server, start listening
 with nc(1) on port 516:
 ```
     user@workshop:~$ ssh root@192.168.56.145